Dare to — auxiliary verb

 - OK, well, just this one time.

 - I dare you to skip class with me today.
-‘Dare to’, in this sentence is being used as modal auxiliary verb.
+Used as modal auxiliary verb in this sentence.
 The ordinary verb is ‘skip’.

 - It’ll be fun.
 ‘It’ll’ is the contraction of ‘it will’.
 All contractions of ‘will’ are: I’ll, you’ll, he’ll, she’ll, it’ll, we’ll, you’ll (plural), they’ll.